The Sea of Ice: Sublime

 The theory of the sublime combines the emotion of horror and pleasure.
 The main theorists of the sublime are Edmund Burke, Immanuel Kant, and Friedrich Schiller.
 Nature has always been associated with the idea of the sublime.
 Towards the end of the 18th century, paintings of the Arctic were associated with the sublime.
 There has, however, been debate about whether or not the painting The Sea of Ice belongs to the category of the sublime.
 The shards of ice may convey danger, but they can also be seen as beautiful.
 One reason why there has been debate about whether or not this painting fits the sublime is that it is not clear if the viewer can actually be a part of the painting, which is a major element of the sublime.

 Influence

 The painting has been hailed by critic Russell Potter as a key instance of the "Arctic Sublime", and an influence on later nineteenth-century polar paintings.

 The painting inspired Paul Nash's 1941 work Totes Meer (Dead Sea).
-It also proved influential upon the arctic landscapes of Lawren Harris.
+It also proved influential upon the Arctic landscapes of Canadian artists Lawren Harris and Charles Stankievech.

 Architect Thom Mayne references The Sea of Ice as a primary influence on his approach to the dynamic relationship between architecture, landscape, and nature.
 It possibly served as an inspiration for the Sydney Opera House.

-The outdoor, free-floating sculpture "She Lies" by Monica Bonvicini is a three-dimensional interpretation of the original Friedrich painting installed in the Oslo fjord next to the Oslo Opera House.
-The sculpture opened in May 2010 and has become one of the tourist attractions in downtown Oslo.
+The outdoor, free-floating sculpture She Lies by Monica Bonvicini is a three-dimensional interpretation of the original Friedrich painting installed in the Oslo fjord next to the Oslo Opera House.
+The sculpture opened in May 2010 and has become a tourist attraction.